srtakatsumi/srtakatsumi/readme.md

 # Who am I?

-I am a developer graduated by Gama Academy, I acquired knowledge related to Innovation and Agile Methods.
-I still don't have experience as a developer, but
-I'm looking to further my career as a  back-end developer with skills like ReactJS, nodeJS, javascript, python and some github projects that were developed during the courses.

-I have 2 years of experience as an e-commerce assistant, which accompanies me having a broader view of how an e-commerce works, allowing me to see more clearly relevant improvements in its performance and practicality.
-In this way, I decided to choose my area change and I believe I can contribute more in this line of development.
+I'm a data scientist and I've been working for 1 year as a junior data analyst at Riachuelo where I do data acquisition from different sources (SQL, CSV, Excel, PowerBi, SAP), processing, analysis and generation of management reports.
+I graduated from Gama Academy where I acquired knowledge related to Innovation and Agile Methods.
+Furthermore, I have 2 years of experience as an e-commerce assistant, which allowed me to have a broader view of the metrics that are important to the business in addition to the main business indicators.

+Today I am looking to evolve my career in the data analysis area with some skills related to statistics, databases and delving into Python, Pandas and SKlearn frameworks.
+I intend to start working in the area of big data and machine learning in the future.

 During the course of Gama I developed some projects. <br>